Green Bay Packers cheerleaders: History

 The Packers became one of the first professional football teams to have cheerleaders in 1931 when they used the Green Bay East and West high schools' squads on the sidelines for several games.

 Packers coach Vince Lombardi notified Mary Jane Sorgel that he wanted her to organize a professional cheerleading squad.
 Lombardi wasn't clear about exactly what he wanted, but he was clear about what he didn't want.
 "We weren't the Dallas Cowgirls," said Sorgel.
 "We were wholesome Midwest girls, because Vince Lombardi did not like real short skirts.
 He liked the girls to be more modest, so that's the way we were."

 The first professional squad was named the Green Bay Packerettes.
 They were later renamed the Golden Girls, renamed back to the Packerettes, and later the Green Bay Sideliners.
 The Packers last had professional cheerleaders in 1988.
 Green Bay television station WFRV did a poll and found that approximately 50% of fans wanted cheerleaders and 50% did not.
 Packers Vice President Bob Harlan issued a press release, stating "In general terms, the poll disclosed there were as many fans who expressed opposition to the return of the cheerleaders as there were those in favor of restoring them.
 On that basis, we felt the appropriate decision at this time would be to continue without them."
 College cheerleaders now cheer on the sidelines for the team.

 Green Bay Packerettes

 The Green Bay Packers cheer squad was first named the Green Bay Packerettes and was organized by Bernie Matzke.
-She formed a squad of baton twirlers at the request of Wilbur Burke who ran Green Bay Packers Lumberjack band.
+She formed a squad of baton twirlers at the request of Wilner Burke who ran Green Bay Packers Lumberjack band.
 The squad under this name was active in the 1950s while the Packers played at City Stadium.